ethereum/pm/README.md

  10 | Fri, February 10, 2017 14:00 UTC| [agenda](https://github.com/ethereum/pm/issues/5) \| [notes](All%20Core%20Devs%20Meetings/Meeting%2010.md) | [video](https://youtu.be/huYl7eOlKJE) |
   9 | Wed, January 25, 2017 14:00 UTC  | [agenda](https://github.com/ethereum/pm/issues/3) \| [notes](All%20Core%20Devs%20Meetings/Meeting%208.md) | [video](https://youtu.be/ex51Gb3SVqo) |
   8 | Fri, October 28, 2016 13:00 UTC  | [agenda](https://github.com/ethereum/pm/issues/1) \| [notes](All%20Core%20Devs%20Meetings/Meeting%209.md) | not recorded |

+  ### Purpose
+The all core devs meeting is a technical meeting intended to bring together various Ethererum teams who play major roles in determining the direction of the protocol.
+Ethereum client and research teams provide updates to their projects, discuss various [EIPs](https://eips.ethereum.org/) to improve the protocol, and support each other as we buidl Web 3.0.

+### Who Can Attend
+Low-level protocol developers, client developers, and core Ethereum researchers are invited to attend the meetings.
+Generally every Ethereum client is represented as well as key members of Layer 1 research/scaling teams.
+Sometimes a non-core developer with particular expertise on a topic is invited on to discuss a specific agenda item.
+If you feel you would contribute to the meetings by your attendance please reach out to Hudson Jameson at hudson@ethereum.org.

+### Agenda Items
+Agenda's are posted to https://github.com/ethereum/pm/issues.
+Anyone is welcome to add an item to the agenda as long as it follows these guidelines:
+- The topic is technical in nature.
+- The topic involves the Ethereum protocol at a low-level.
+This means Dapps and ERCs are generally not allowed as topics.
+- The topic should not be philosophical.
+The core developer meetings are not meant to decide philosophical contentious issues that should be decided by the community.
+There are exceptions to this, but generally these topics distract from more productive technical discussion.

+### Who Manages the Meetings
+In the beginning (2015-fall 2016) George Hallam facilitated the meetings.
+Since the fall of 2016 Hudson Jameson has facilitated and recorded the meetings.
+In early 2018 Lane Rettig joined to help facilitate meetings, handle recordings, and publish notes from the meetings.
+The meetings are independent of any organization.
+However, Hudson Jameson is a contractor for the Ethereum Foundation and the Ethereum Foundation pays for the videoconference software used in the meetings.